Holy Cross is a Catholic High School established by the Catholic Community of the Chorley Deanery.

 Music and Drama are popular subjects at Holy Cross and our school productions and concerts are highly successful and are valued by the whole school community.

-Joseph & The Amazing Technicolor Dreamcoat: Holy Cross High School – DVD Trailer from Push The Button Productions on Vimeo.
+Joseph & The Amazing Technicolor Dreamcoat: Holy Cross High School – DVD Trailer

 The music department is spacious and well-equipped.
 There is a main teaching room, a music technology suite, two practice rooms and a drum room.
 Pupils are able to use the practice facilities at lunch times to rehearse.
 Numerous extra-curricular activities and clubs are available.